enmanuelduran/enmascript/content/articles/2021-04-14-understanding-big-o-notation.md

 ## Understanding Time Complexities

-### Constant Time: O(1)
+### Constant Time

-Constant time or _**O(1)**_ makes reference to an algorithm that no matter the input size it will always take the same amount of time to perform a task (therefore it is constant throughout time when the input size grows), in example a function that validates if the first element of an array is a number:
+Constant time or $O(1)$ makes reference to an algorithm that no matter the input size it will always take the same amount of time to perform a task (therefore it is constant throughout time when the input size grows), in example a function that validates if the first element of an array is a number:

 ```javascript
 function isFirstElementNumeric(list) {